sy1009kang/seoyoungk.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Seoyoung Kang is a Ph.D.Candidate at KAIST UV Lab.
+Her research interests include affective computing for AR/VR, and avatar-mediated communication.
+She is in third year Ph.D.Student and graduating in Feb, 2026 (expected).